 Post Script - Court Cases

 Since I wrote this article more information has come to light that frankly I am surprised at, having lived in Dubai for over 6 years!
-This recent court case came up and a NON-MUSLIM tourist was charged with illegal drinking because basically you can only legally drink alcohol in Dubai if you have a licence - whether you are a resident or a tourist!
+This court case came up and a NON-MUSLIM tourist was charged with illegal drinking because basically you can only legally drink alcohol in Dubai if you have a licence - whether you are a resident or a tourist!
 This is however not strictly enforced so you need to make sure that you don't get in trouble for anything else or otherwise it will not be overlooked...

-March 2013 - and another arrest of Brit Sean Emmett for drinking alcohol in a hotel - after he went to the police station to sign papers for the release of his wife's body (who had died when they were on honeymoon there).
+There was also another arrest of Brit Sean Emmett for drinking alcohol in a hotel - after he went to the police station to sign papers for the release of his wife's body (who had died when they were on honeymoon there).
 See the story here.